Fender 1958 "tweed" Harvard Guitar Amplifier

 voice.
 Gradually increasing the volume drove the amp into

-overdrive, all the way to the bark of a Marshall (which was infact
+overdrive, all the way to the bark of a Marshall (which was in fact

 derived from a tweed Bassman) - and

-it still had that high end edge.
+still had that high end edge.
 By varying touch or

 lowering the volume, you can control the overdrive remotely.
-And

 the relative loudness between these extremes is very even.
-This

 is a cool feature.